Skip to main content

 • Israeli authorities must stop implementing restrictive measures in the West Bank that impede the ability of Palestinians to access basic services, including medical care.

-We call all on States, in particular the US, UK, and allied EU Member States, to do everything in their power to influence Israel to adopt a ceasefire and to stop supporting the ongoing siege and the continuing attacks against civilians and civilian infrastructure in Gaza.
+We call all on States, in particular the US, UK, and allied EU Member States, to do everything in their power to influence Israel to adopt a permanent ceasefire in Gaza.

 Situation in Palestine